 Watering and Feeding

 Verbenas grow best if they are not watered from above.
+Using a soaker hose is an excellent option.

 They will be alright if they receive around an inch worth of rain, but if not, they need to be watered at least once a week during their blooming phase.